Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 ## Spice

-Spice is a method of interacting with VMs it can work both locally and over a network. it supports realtively advanced features such as usb redirection, video compression, and more. there are two ways to add spice to the VM, one for local machine, and one for remote machine. below is an example of a local machine
+Spice is a method of interacting with VMs it can work both locally and over a network.
+It supports realtively advanced features such as usb redirection, video compression, and more.
+There are two ways to add spice to the VM, one for local machine, and one for remote machine. below is an example of a local machine.

 ```
     -device virtio-vga-gl -display spice-app,gl=on -device ac97 \